JacobDWaters/Okta-Workflows/Slack/Okta Password Reset Alert bot/readme.md

 # Okta Password Reset Alert Bot

 ## Overview

-To help prevent a user's Okta account from being compromised, this bot sends a slack message anytime their password has been reset.
-The user can then choose to protect their account by suspending it and clearing all sessions.
+This bot sends a Slack message anytime a user's Okta account password has been reset.
+In-case of compromise, The user can choose to protect their account by suspending and clearing all active sessions.

-the bot message includes the following activity details to help a user determine if a password reset was malicious or not.
+The bot message includes the following activity details to help a user determine if a password reset was malicious or not.
 * Browser
 * OS
 * Date & Time